acceleratescience/large-language-models/README.md

 This notebook also contains code detailing the construction of a very simple RAG system.

-## 4. Finetuning Llama with LoRA <a id="llama-lora"></a>
+## 4. Finetuning for classification <a id="bert"></a>
-The notebook `llama-lora.ipynb` contains an example of how to finetune llama using LoRA and QLoRA.
+The notebook `BERT_classification.ipynb` contains some code for finetuning smaller models for classification or regression tasks using a simple dataset.
+It can be modified relatively easily to include your own data.

 ## 5. No-code <a id="no-code"></a>
 In the workshop, we covered some no-code options: